 Her company is regularly funded by Arts Council England, and her work for her company has been commissioned by many leading arts institutions and funding bodies around the world, touring nationally and internationally performing at high profile theatres throughout the UK, across Europe, Asia, the Middle East and the USA.

-Jasmin has been a Visiting Professor at the University of Wolverhampton since September 2011.
-She developed a Higher Education programme for dancers and actors, led by her company as a postgraduate certificate at Royal Holloway University London, launched JV2, a full-time diploma programme, and in 2016, the new JVIntensive programme.
-In 2014 she received an honorary doctorate from the University of London.
+Jasmin has been a Visiting Professor at the University of Wolverhampton since 2011.
+She developed a Higher Education programme for dancers and actors, led by her company as a postgraduate certificate at Royal Holloway University London; in 2012 launched JV2, a full-time Professional Development Diploma programme; and in 2016, JVIntensive programme.
+In 2014 she received an honorary doctorate from Royal Holloway, University of London.
 In 2018 she received an honorary fellowship from the Institute Arts Barcelona.

 Two books exploring her work have been published to date: Jasmin Vardimon’s Dance Theatre, Movement, Memory and Metaphor (2017) by Libby Worth, published by Routledge and Justitia: Multidisciplinary Readings of the Work of the Jasmin Vardimon Company (2016), edited by Paul Johnson and Sylwia Dobkowska, published by Intellect.
 Both books add to the educational resources offered by the company.